 Root Cause Analysis

 In medicine, it's easy to understand the difference between treating the symptoms and curing the condition.
 A broken wrist, for example, really hurts!
 But painkillers will only take away the symptoms; you'll need a different treatment to help your bones heal properly.

 But what do you do when you have a problem at work?
 Do you jump straight in and treat the symptoms, or do you stop to consider whether there's actually a deeper problem that needs your attention?
 If you only fix the symptoms – what you see on the surface – the problem will almost certainly return, and need fixing over, and over again.

 Click here to view a transcript of this video.

-If, instead, you look deeper to figure out why the problem is occurring, you can fix the underlying systems and processes that cause the problem.
+However, if you look deeper to figure out what's causing the problem, you can fix the underlying systems and processes so that it goes away for good.

 RCA assumes that systems and events are interrelated.
 An action in one area triggers an action in another, and another, and so on.
 By tracing back these actions, you can discover where the problem started and how it grew into the symptom you're now facing.